Sebastian-Jensen/Sebastian-Jensen/README.md

  I am Postdoc at Aarhus University, Denmark, working on Climate Econometrics and Machine Learning.

- I have developed a novel, ***Neural Network-based panel data methodology*** together with colleagues from Aarhus University Professor Eric Hillebrand and Assistant Professor Mikkel Bennedsen, which combines cross-sectional and/or time-specific fixed effects with a nonparametric Neural Network regression component.
+ I have developed a novel, ***Neural Network-based panel data methodology*** together with colleagues from Aarhus University Professor Eric Hillebrand and Associate Professor Mikkel Bennedsen, which combines cross-sectional and/or time-specific fixed effects with a nonparametric Neural Network regression component.
 More information can be found in the two papers:
  * [A Neural Network Approach to the Environmental Kuznets Curve]() by Bennedsen, Hillebrand and Jensen (2021), and
  * [Apocalypse Now?
 Future Emissions Projections using Neural Networks]() by Bennedsen, Hillebrand and Jensen (2021).